chrismurrph/default-db-format/README.md

 ````clojure
 :LOGIN-FORM-UI {:UI {:db/id :UI, :ui/username ""}}
 ````
-Here `:LOGIN-FORM-UI` is obviously a table/component with only one instance of the class, signified by the second (or *id*) part of the Ident being `:UI` rather than some number.
+Here `:LOGIN-FORM-UI` is obviously a table/component/class with only one instance possible, signified by the second (or *id*) part of the Ident being `:UI` rather than some number.
 Thus we have probably discovered the convention for 'one of' components in this project.
 Armed with this insight we can now create our `default-db-format.edn` file:

 ````clojure
 {:one-of-id :UI}